Iframes and Process Allocation

 A Dedicated Renderer Process

-When an iframe is opened within a site of a different origin, a new Renderer process must be created.
+When an iframe is opened within a web page of a different site, a new Renderer process must be created.
 This also creates a new Main Thread (and other threads) for that hosted extension to use for its isolated execution context.

 This has interesting performance side-effects!